-Profundo BV has been commissioned by the Dutch Ministry of Foreign Affairs to carry out a study of sustainability issues in the gold value chain, from mining through processing, refining, trading, end use and recycling.
-The overall objective is to propose policy options to the Dutch government, since The Netherlands wishes to make a significant contribution to improved sustainability in the gold value chain.
+Profundo BV was commissioned by the Dutch Ministry of Foreign Affairs to carry out a study of sustainability issues in the gold value chain, from mining through processing, refining, trading, end use and recycling.
+The overall objective was to propose policy options to the Dutch government, since The Netherlands wishes to make a significant contribution to improved sustainability in the gold value chain.

-After completion of the Inception Phase, the Draft Report was completed, utilising input from interviews and other feedback from a number of respondents representing a wide range of views and activities related to the gold supply chain.
+The Draft Report was based on interviews and other feedback from a number of respondents representing a wide range of views and activities related to the gold supply chain.

-The Final Report has been produced, utilising feedback from the workshops, and is available here: Report Strategic study gold chain BuZa 150714.pdf
+The Final Report, utilising feedback from the workshops, was then produced.
+It is available here: Report Strategic study gold chain BuZa 150714.pdf